 There is a groundswell of interest in microdosing plants, herbs, and mushrooms.
-Although microdosing is generally associated with the use of psychedelics in low dosage, the interest is rapidly expanding to include non-psychoactive cannabinoids extracted from the Cannabis plant and medicinal mushrooms such as Lions Mane, Reishi, and Cordyceps.
+Although microdosing is generally associated with using psychedelics in low dosages, the interest is rapidly expanding to include non-psychoactive cannabinoids extracted from the Cannabis plant and medicinal mushrooms such as Lions Mane, Reishi, and Cordyceps.

-The use of high potency concentrated tinctures at a higher dosage may deliver faster results for relief from stress, anxiety, brain fog, and pain.
+Using high-potency concentrated tinctures at a higher dosage may deliver faster relief from stress, anxiety, brain fog, and pain.
 Let’s discover more of the benefits of microdosing together.

 A Brief History

-Although the term microdosing has only recently become popular, the practice itself has a long history.
+Although microdosing has only recently become popular, the practice has a long history.
 Microdosing has existed in many indigenous cultures around the world.
 This spiritual process has been used as an ally for healing, social engagement within the family, and tribal governance.

 “Food of the Gods”, hypothesizing that ancestral apes living in trees munched on psychoactive mushrooms growing in the grasslands and forests.
 This behavior stimulated mental awareness and helped them adapt.

-Many indigenous cultures are led by a shaman, a person who serves both as a doctor and spiritual leader of the community.
-In South America, the curandero is a traditional native healer, who carries forth the collective wisdom of the tribal history, sharing stories, and presiding over rituals, using psychedelic plants as a channel and guide.
+Many indigenous cultures are led by a shaman, a person who serves as the community’s doctor and spiritual leader.
+In South America, the curandero is a traditional native healer who carries forth the collective wisdom of the tribal history, sharing stories and presiding over rituals, using psychedelic plants as a channel and guide.

 The Medical Reality

-There is a large body of anecdotal evidence that clearly shows that the benefits of microdosing lead to physical, mental, and emotional improvement.
-Dr. James Fadiman, a well-respected transpersonal psychologist, has been collecting reports on microdosing from people around the world since the 1960s.
+A large body of anecdotal evidence clearly shows that the benefits of microdosing lead to physical, mental, and emotional improvement.
+Dr. James Fadiman, a well-respected transpersonal psychologist, has been collecting reports on microdosing from people worldwide since the 1960s.
 It comes as no surprise that he is often referred to as “The Father of Microdosing”.